SynthstromAudible/DelugeFirmware/docs/community_features.md

 	- ([#887]) Updated Master Pitch parameter to display the value range of -25 to +25.
 	- ([#889]) Fixed bug where automation view grid would not update / refresh when a parameter value was changed by a MIDI Controller that was learned to that param.
 	- ([#966]) Added automation view for audio clips
-	- ([#1083]) Updated the Automation Overview and grid shortcuts in automation view for MIDI clips to match the default grid shortcut cc mappings for MIDI Follow.
+	- ([#1083]) Updated the Automation Overview and grid shortcuts in automation view for MIDI clips to match the grid shortcut cc mappings for MIDI Follow.
+So if you want to change what CC's map to what grid shortcuts in the Automation View for MIDI Clips, you would need to edit the MIDIFollow.XML template for MIDI Follow mode.

 #### 4.3.6 - Set Probability By Row